Connum/script.myepisodecalendar/README.md

 Based on script.myepisodes by Maxime Hadjinlian.

+The plugin is available in the official Add-On Repository, but you can also build and install it manually.

 build
 =====
 If you really want to build it, here is a simple script to do so: